Ranking influential nodes in networks from partial information: Results

+\textit{Katz centrality of social network data.} The Katz centrality \eqref{Katz1} is also calculated on the widely used Ego-Facebook dataset \cite{McAuley}, comprising the matrix of interactions of $4039$ users (nodes) and 176468 friendships (edges).
+We chose the value of the damping factor $\alpha=2.87\times 10^{-4}$, which is the largest admissible value for which (i) the series in \eqref{Katz1} converges, and (ii) the matrix $\alpha\tilde A$ is sub-stochastic. {We also evaluated the Katz centrality on the arXiv GR-QC collaboration network, composed of 5242 nodes and 14490 edges, representing co-authorship on General Relativity and Quantum Cosmology papers \cite{networkdata1}; we also consider the OpenFlights network dataset \cite{networkdata1,networkdata2}, a directed graph composed of 2939 nodes (representing airports) and 30501 edges (weighted by the number of air routes connecting them).} Each point in the lower panels of Fig. \ref{figure} represents the centrality of one of the nodes.
+We compare the empirical Katz centrality against the theoretical rank-1 approximation with single (green dots, see \eqref{eq:dominancesingle}) and double (red dots, see \eqref{eq:dominance}) constraints.

-\textit{Economic dataset.} The Leontief coefficients were computed from the National Input-Ouptut Tables (NIOT) of the World Input Output Database (WIOD - 2013 release) \cite{Timmer}.
+\textit{Economic dataset.} The upstreamness \eqref{upstream} is computed using the data from the National Input-Ouptut Tables (NIOT) of the World Input Output Database (WIOD - 2013 release) \cite{Timmer}.
 The NIOT dataset represents the flow of money between $35$ industrial sectors for $39$ world economies, and it includes the years $1995-2011$.
 The full list of countries and economic sectors as well as a scheme of the structure of the input-output tables can be found in \cite{Timmer,BCCV}.

-The technology matrix $A$ from which we calculate the Leontief inverse is computed from the full input-output table of each country; we first normalize the entries of the I-O table by the total output (the row sum of the matrix plus demand); thus, the technology matrix is naturally sub-stochastic.
-The $z_i$ used in the model are simply the row sums of the matrix $A$.

-Each blue dot in Fig.\ref{figure} represents the Leontief coefficient of a given country in a given year (the plot thus includes $39\times 17=663$ data points).
+The matrix $A$ from which we calculate the upstreamness is computed from the full input-output table of each country normalising the entries of the I-O table by the total output (the row sum of the matrix plus the demand of external entities) \cite{BCCV}.
+Each point in the upper left panel of Fig. \ref{figure} represents the average upstreamness (over all sectors) of a given country in a given year (the plot thus includes $39 {\rm (countries)}\times 17{\rm (years)}=663$ data points).

-\textit{Social network dataset.} The Katz centrality is calculated on the widely used Ego-Facebook dataset \cite{McAuley}, comprising the matrix of interactions $M$ of 4039 users.
-We chose the value of the damping factor $\alpha=2.87\times 10^{-4}$, which is the largest admissible value for which (i) the series in \eqref{seriesC} converges, and (ii) the matrix $\alpha M$ is sub-stochastic.
-Each green diamond in Fig. \ref{figure} represents the centrality value of one of the users.

-\textit{PageRank.} The PageRank is evaluated on the \textit{wb-cs.Stanford} dataset, which is a collection of 9914 indexed web-pages of the World Wide Web \cite{stanford,Hirai} from 2001, for a value of the damping parameter equal to $d=0.3$ (purple triangles in Fig. \ref{figure}).
+\textit{PageRank.} The PageRank \eqref{eq:prank} is evaluated on the \textit{wb-cs.Stanford} dataset, a collection of $9914$ indexed web-pages of the World Wide Web \cite{stanford,Hirai} dating from 2001, for a value of the damping parameter equal to $d=0.3$ (upper middle panel, Fig. \ref{figure}).